felixfbecker/olfaction/README.md

 ```

 The way to run the Docker image varies by platform.
 Please refer to the Docker documentation for more information.
+The command above will store repositories inside the container.
+It is possible to mount a Docker volume instead and set `REPO_ROOT` to put repositories on that volume.

 ## Set up database